A complex tool like EcoTransIT World raises questions. Find the most frequently asked here.

 - Simple: ETW is simple to use because little basic data, such as gross weight (t, kg, t/TEU for container transport), start and destination, and mode of transport are sufficient to calculate the emissions.
 Additional information may be used to enhance and individualise the calculation and to make it more precise.

 - Up-to-date: ETW is constantly developed and regularly adapted to state-of-the-art technology.

 - In accordance with standards: ETW is accredited for the GLEC framework and also complies with EN 16258 and the GHG Protocol (Corporate Standard).

 Using ETW does not automatically reduce emissions.
 However, it supports companies in doing so by making emissions and energy consumption transparent.
-This puts the user into a position to optimise transport from an ecologic point of view.
+This puts the user in the position to optimise transport from an ecologic point of view.
 You can only manage what you can measure!

-ETW holds over 12 million postal codes, over 98,000 UN/LOCODEs, over 9,000 IATA codes and approximately one million city names.
-We do everything possible to maintain the quality of the GIS data high in ETW.
+ETW holds over 12 million postal codes, over 98,000 UN/LOCODEs, over 9,000 IATA codes, and approximately one million city names.
+We do everything possible to maintain the high quality of the GIS data in ETW.
 To do this, we continuously add new locations.
 In addition, we provide our Business Solutions customers with a dedicated interface called LocationEditor.
-We developed the LocationEditor to allow users of ETW to add customer-specific locations not yet available in the system.
+We have developed the LocationEditor to allow users of ETW to add customer-specific locations not yet available in the system.

-ETW covers all standard truck types, train categories, ocean vessels including RoRo vessels/ferries, inland waterway vessels and all actual used aircraft types.
-These can be freely combined on any routes to design intermodal transports.
+ETW covers all standard truck types, train categories, ocean vessels including RoRo vessels/ferries, inland waterway vessels and all currently used aircraft types.
+These can be freely combined on any route to design intermodal transports.